UoB-COMSM0166/2025-group-9/README.md

 In the future, we aim to make it more accessible for players with disabilities.
 Focusing on motion tracking for players with physical disabilities and implementing a mute button for those with Hyperacusis, noise sensitivity.
 Another feature we would implement is adapting the code to fit touch screen devices.
 This would allow users to play on the go using smartphones, tablets, etc., while also providing another accommodation for those with reduced mobility.
 We plan to introduce new levels and themes, such as jungle and space, adjusting components of the game to better suit the new location.
 Another of our goals is to lean further into our aesthetic and create more animated sprites to enhance gameplay for an arcade feel.

-In summation, Race For The Cure has been an invaluable experience for our entire team.
+To summarise, Race For The Cure has been an invaluable experience for our entire team.
 As a team, we had a chance to experience every aspect of building a software product and put our knowledge into practice.
 Since this is the first team project completed in this discipline, it has become a solid foundation for us to continue improving our skills in future projects.

 <br><br>